Call the hotline

 Individuals may volunteer for the LGBT National Help Center in many different capacities.
 Relevant to the programs they are volunteering for, the Help Center does not discriminate on the basis of race, color, national origin, religion, sex (including pregnancy, childbirth), disability, age, citizen status, marital status, sexual orientation, gender identity and/or gender expression, HIV status, military or veteran status, and other reasons as protected by law.

-We understand that everyone comes with their own history, experiences, and levels of education and knowledge on LGBTQIA+ issues.
+We understand that everyone comes with their own history, experiences, and levels of education and knowledge on LGBTQ+ issues.
 We use our training program to help potential peer-support volunteers gain the skills and knowledge needed to create a Safe Space for our community to feel comfortable to talk about issues and concerns in their lives.
 Nevertheless, because of the critical nature of our work, peer-support volunteers must reach a high level of competency in order to complete their training.

 It’s important that you: